palaima/AndroidSmoothBluetooth/README.md

 ```java
 mBluetoothHelper.send(String data, boolean CRLF);
 ```
-if you do not need CRLF at the end there are some overrides with `CRLF = false`
+`boolean CRLF` indicates if data is need to be send with ending by LF and CR or not. if you do not need CRLF at the end there are some overrides with `CRLF = false`
 ```java
 mBluetoothHelper.send(byte[] data);